telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 * max - the value of the "max" aggregate (if specified)
 * min - the value of the "min" aggregate (if specified)
 * sum - the value of the "sum" aggregate (if specified)
-* aggregates - all of the aggregate (if specified) values for the current group
+* aggregates - provides access to all available aggregates, e.g. `aggregates.fieldName1.sum` or `aggregates.fieldName2.average`

 #### Example - set the group header template